DasULTRAS/slab-uno/README.md

     docker-compose up -d --build
     ```
 2. stop container

-   If you started detached stop with `STRG/CNTRL + C`
+   If you started attached stop with `STRG/CNTRL + C`
     ```bash
     docker-compose down
     ```

 ## Hosting

-To host productive edit in `client/src/common/Lobby.jsx` the Socket.io Server URL and
+To host productive edit the environment Variables to the public domains.
-edit in `server/index.js` the *origin* to the UNO Server.
-**Important:** Enable Websockets support in nginx.

 ## Tasks